BDC Hamburger Icon

 5. Look for CRM solutions that meet your criteria.

 Research and evaluate CRM solutions and channel management software with the right features and functionality for your business.
-Ask for product demonstrations, pricing lists, and a breakdown of features.
+Ask for product demonstrations, pricing lists and a breakdown of features.

-6. Ensure you understand the solution’s pricing structure.
+6. Ensure you understand the pricing structure.

 7. Take advantage of free trials from CRM vendors.